U.S. congressman apologizes for threatening to throw reporter over balcony

 On Wednesday, Scotto wrote in a post on Twitter that Grimm had phoned him to apologize and said he had overreacted.
 "I accepted his apology," the reporter said.

 Grimm walked away when asked on camera about the federal probe, but then returned to confront the reporter.
-In a video posted on the Web, he could be heard telling Scotto, "I'll break you in half, like a boy."
+He could be heard telling Scotto, "I'll break you in half."
+NY1 said Grimm also threatened to throw Scotto over a balcony.

-Much of the recording is inaudible, but NY1 published a transcript of the exchange in which it said Grimm also told Scotto: "Let me be clear to you, you ever do that to me again I'll throw you off this fucking balcony."

 Grimm, of the New York City borough of Staten Island, initially defended himself, issuing a statement late on Tuesday saying Scotto had taken a "cheap shot" by asking a question about a topic other than Obama's speech.